Best Airport Lounges in Asia: From Tokyo to Bangkok

 How to Access These Lounges

-My advice?
+The takeaway?
 If you're planning any extended travel through Asia, a card with Priority Pass is essentially mandatory.
-The gap between lounge and terminal is wider in Asia than anywhere else I've traveled.
+The gap between lounge and terminal is wider in Asia than just about anywhere else.
 You owe it to yourself.

 Information is reviewed periodically.
 Always verify access policies before travel, as lounge partnerships and availability can change.